-- Recognize and respect the rights of students, parents, other employees, and members of the community. - Maintain confidentiality in all matters relating to students and coworkers. - Report to work according to the assigned schedule. - Notify their immediate supervisor in advance or as early as possible in the event that they must be absent or late.
+- Recognize and respect the rights of students, parents, other employees, and members of the community. - Maintain confidentiality in all matters relating to students and coworkers. - Report to work according to the assigned schedule. - Professional Dress is Required.
+Superintendent will authorize any exceptions to this rule which could include College Days (Thursdays), Spirit Days (Fridays), and any other Superintendent approved fundraiser to benefit local organizations (American Red Cross, Making Strides Against Breast Cancer). - Notify their immediate supervisor in advance or as early as possible in the event that they must be absent or late.
 Unauthorized absences, chronic absenteeism, tardiness, and failure to follow procedures for reporting an absence may be cause for disciplinary action. - Know and comply with department and district policies and procedures. - Express concerns, complaints, or criticism through appropriate channels. - Observe all safety rules and regulations and report injuries or unsafe conditions to a supervisor immediately. - Use district time, funds, and property for authorized district business and activities only.